 Rank 1, Harvesting: Harvest Common nodes, which typically produce Scrap Leather and Meat.

-Rank 2, Extraction: Harvest Uncommon and Rare nodes.
-Uncommon nodes typically produce Thick Leather, greater quantities of Meat, and Wool.
-Rare nodes may have various animal-based resources.
+Rank 2, Extraction: Harvest Uncommon nodes.
+Uncommon nodes typically produce Heavy Leather, greater quantities of Meat.

 Rank 3, Beastwise: You are Beastwise.
 You know the lore of the wilds and the wilderness, able to trap and kill dangerous creatures of the deep woods such as monsters and nightmare relics of a bygone age.
 You also know how to reason with some of the baser creatures of the wild, and to lure rare creatures out into the open to kill and use, or simply to remove a threat to your other quarry.
 See folkwise for more information.